 In addition to glowing embers and wispy smoke, each log contains colorful LED lamps that simulate glowing embers.
 Each log is painted and crafted so that it’s difficult to discern from a glance whether or not you have actual wood in your fireplace.
 The ambiance isn’t the only thing that provides the illusion of realistic fire; sound also helps.
 After all, what’s a roaring fire without the roar?

 Yes, our fireplace inserts can be controlled remotely via our iPhone smartphone app.
 Our MagikFlame electric fireplaces have integrated Bluetooth technology so that you can control all options on your iPhone.
-An Android version is in active development and will be available soon.
+An Android version is in development and will be available soon.
 With the app, you can connect to your Wi-Fi for free updates, control the appearance of the flame, adjust the sleep timer, or even enable or disable ambient nature sounds.

-You can choose from various electric fireplace models on our website or Amazon.
-Such models include the Trinity, Artemis, or even Morpheus.
+You can choose from various electric fireplace models on our website or on Amazon.
+Such models include the Trinity, Artemis, and even Morpheus.
 You can also chat with a representative in a chat window or call us by phone.
 You can even contact us by email if you have further questions about our model types.
 We understand that not everyone can pay for an electric fireplace upfront, which is why we have partnered with Bread.